exercism/docs/anatomy/tracks/presentation.md

 ## Track-specific files

 # debug.md
+"# Debug

-"This is how to do debugging."
+This is how to do debugging."

 # help.md
+"# Help

-"This is how to get track-specific help."
+This is how to get track-specific help."

 # tests.md
+"# Tests

-"This is how to run the tests for this track."
+This is how to run the tests for this track."

 ## Exercism-wide files

 # cli.md
+"# CLI

-"This is how to submit the solution."
+This is how to submit the solution."

 # help.md
+"# Help

-"This is how to get Exercism-wide help."
+This is how to get Exercism-wide help."
 ```

 ### Editor